An Introduction to Team Games

 I hope that you made it this far.

-Be sure to try at least one team event in Cromwell.
+Be sure to try at least team events.
 I can just about guarantee that you will have fun.
 And here is another bonus: since you play against the same pair for more than just two or three hands, it is an outstanding way to make new friends in the New England bridge community.